Glaucoma Treatment

-The diagnosis of glaucoma can often be nuanced and requires meticulous attention to details over time.
-Given that glaucoma is a progressive condition, there are situations where diagnosis will not be possible until your doctor has had time to follow you over time.
+The diagnosis of glaucoma can often be nuanced and requires meticulous attention to detail over time.
+Given that glaucoma is a progressive condition, there are situations where the diagnosis will not be possible until your doctor has had time to follow you over time.
 Typically in this situation, your doctor will identify you as a “glaucoma suspect” and follow you closely to ensure you are treated if you show any clear signs of glaucoma in the future.

 Alternatively, there are cases where glaucoma can be clearly identified and needs to be treated more urgently.
 Given that glaucoma typically does not cause any symptoms, everyone should get routine yearly comprehensive eye examinations starting at age 40.
-Prior to this, we recommend healthy individuals without any visual complaints get a full eye examination every 2-4 years, outside the standard age-appropriate eye health and visual screenings.
+Prior to this, we recommend healthy individuals without any visual complaints get a full eye examination every 2-4 years, outside the standard age-appropriate eye health and vision screenings.

-A glaucoma evaluation typically takes several hours and includes various glaucoma diagnostic tests including an eye pressure check, visual field test, an optic nerve imaging study, and a corneal thickness measurement.
+A woman with glaucoma removing her glasses and squintingA glaucoma evaluation typically takes several hours and includes various glaucoma diagnostic tests, including an eye pressure check, a visual field test, an optic nerve imaging study, and a corneal thickness measurement.
 This is typically paired with a gonioscopic evaluation of the “angle” of the eye and a full dilated funduscopic examination to evaluate the optic nerve and the entire eye.

 SCHEDULE AN APPOINTMENT